Future Islands: 2020–present: As Long as You Are and People Who Aren't There Anymore

 On July 8, 2020, the band released the new track "For Sure" with an accompanying video.
 On August 12, 2020, the band announced their album As Long as You Are would be released on October 8, 2020, and simultaneously released the single "Thrill".
 On September 15, 2020, they released the track "Moonlight" which is also on the album.
 The track "For Sure" was featured on the soundtrack of MLB The Show 21.
 It was also included on the soundtrack of eFootball 2022.

 The band premiered a remix of the single "For Sure" by Dan Deacon on January 19, 2021.
 Future Islands appeared on the Late Show with Stephen Colbert on 15 February 2022, performing "King of Sweden".
 In mid-2023, they opened several shows for Weezer during their Indie Rock Road Trip tour.

 Written and recorded across the COVID-19 pandemic, the band's seventh studio album People Who Aren't There Anymore was released on January 26, 2024.
 The album chronicles the dissolution of Herring's long-distance relationship across worldwide lockdowns.
+On May 22, 2026, the group released From a Hole in the Floor to a Fountain of Youth, a compilation album that is "a collection of deep cuts, rarities and live tracks."
+They completed a limited tour in support of the album in May 2026.